-2. Ask Personal preference is everything.
+2. Ask

 If you are unsure about something, simply ask.

 It's ok to say, "I'm not very familiar with autism.
 Can you please tell me how you like to be called?"
 Or, "What's the best way to prepare the studio ahead of our interview?"
 Or, "Do you have any access needs that I can help with?"